Sea buckthorn: benefits, dosage, contraindications

 ✪✪✪✪✪

 Sea buckthorn is known for its high vitamin C content, with about 400 mg per 100 grams of fruit, making it an important source of antioxidants.
-Traditionally, it is used to strengthen the immune system and combat infections such as the common cold.
-However, clinical research conducted on healthy volunteers has not demonstrated a clear efficacy of sea buckthorn in preventing or reducing the duration of common cold symptoms.
-In this study, daily consumption of 28 g of frozen sea buckthorn berry puree for 90 days did not show a significant difference compared to a placebo in reducing the risk of developing a cold or in the duration of symptoms.
+Traditionally, it has been used to boost the immune system and fight infections such as the common cold.
+However, a clinical trial conducted in healthy volunteers did not demonstrate a clear efficacy of sea buckthorn in preventing or reducing the duration of common cold symptoms.
+In that study, daily consumption of 28 g of frozen sea buckthorn berry purée for 90 days did not show a significant difference compared to placebo in reducing the risk of developing a cold or in symptom duration.

 Posologie